MehmetKaplan/tamed-express-server/README.md

 ### Why?

-This library is implemented to convert a `.js` file quickly to an Express server, using the exported function names as routes (by converting them from `CamelCase` to `kebab-case`).
+This library is implemented to convert a `.js` file quickly to an Express server, using the exported function names as routes.
+The rules to convert function names to rotes are:

+1. Function names of the form `CamelCase` are converted to `kebab-case`).
+2. The underscore character `_` is converted to a slash `/`.

 It;
 - takes the file as a parameter,